 Both MBOXCL and MBOXCL2 file format are used by UNIX ‘System V’ mailboxes.

 With the availability of various email clients, migration from one email client to another is quite obvious.
 Migrating to MS Outlook is the most preferred choice among users owing to distinctive features and wide-spread support of it around the world.
 There could also be some personal or professional reasons responsible for this migration which varies from individual to individual.

 Coming back to this migration from any MBOX supported email client to MS Outlook, it could not be performed directly by using ‘Import and Export’ wizard since MS Outlook supports completely different file format i.e. PST (Personalized Storage Table) format which stores the messages in tabular format.
 Hence, you need to employ a third-party professional tool in order to accomplish this task of conversion of MBOX format.

-MBOX to PST Converter is one of the most preferred result-driven professional tool which is also recommended by experts.
+MBOX to PST Converter is one of the most preferred result-driven professional tools which are also recommended by experts.
 It produces the most reliable and trusted results and that too in few clicks.
 The tool requires no technical expertise in order to be used.
-The software also allows to perform the selective conversion of MBOX files.
+The software also allows performing the selective conversion of MBOX files.
 Apart from saving in PST format, users also have the provision of saving MBOX files into Office 365, EML, MSG or HTML file format.
 Click on the link to download the free trial version.

 The blog illustrated the different default locations for MBOX files based on different email MBOX supported email clients, operating system environments and ways to find them.
 More importantly, it explained more types of MBOX file formats and introduced an exclusive tool for smooth MBOX to PST migration.